-Applying master pages to document pages
+Applying master pages

-Pages 68-69: The Pages panel is an invaluable tool for working with the pages in a multipage document.
+Pages 66-67: The Pages panel is an invaluable tool for working with the pages in a multipage document.
 It displays thumbnails of master pages and document pages and lets you assign a master page to each document page.
 The Pages panel is also a useful navigation tool.
 Double-clicking a thumbnail displays that page in the document window.

-Adding new document pages
+Adding document pages

-Pages 70: An alternative to using the Insert Pages command in the Pages panel menu, you can drag master page icons from the top of the Pages panel to the bot-tom of the panel to add pages to a document.
+Page 68: An alternative to using the Insert Pages command in the Pages panel menu, you can drag master page icons from the top of the Pages panel to the bottom of the panel to add pages to a document.
 Students can also choose Layout > Pages > Insert Pages as another alternative.

-Arranging and deleting pages
+Rearranging and deleting pages

-Pages 70: As an alternative to dragging thumbnails in the Pages panel, choosing Layout > Pages displays a menu with several commands for working with the pages and spreads in a multipage publication, including Add Page, Insert Pages, Move Pages, Duplicate, and Delete.
+Page 68: As an alternative to dragging thumbnails in the Pages panel, choosing Layout > Pages displays a menu with several commands for working with the pages and spreads in a multipage publication, including Add Page, Insert Pages, Move Pages, Duplicate, and Delete.